How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 You can use your website to look for relevant comments and then decide to create content based on popular demand.

-It might be a good idea to do some keyword research before publishing content to make sure you are creating content for people who are searching for it.
+It might be a good idea to do some keyword research before publishing content to ensure you are creating content for people searching for it.

 Notes:

-• It is a good idea to be aware of the company’s content strategy.
-The company may be working on pillar-based structure or going for business blog topics that attract backlinks – naturally.
-For this, the blog topics you may found from the above method(s) should complement that strategy.
+• Being aware of the company’s content strategy is a good idea.
+The company may be working on the pillar-based structure or going for business blog topics that attract backlinks – naturally.
+The blog topics you may find from the above method(s) should complement that strategy.

-• If a company does not have a content strategy, it would be prudent to do that first.
-A service providing company posting entertaining content may get some results in search but blog posts containing FAQs for a service may be more helpful in buying decision to the users.
-It can also help in building credibility and trust.
+• If a company does not have a content strategy, it would be prudent to develop one first.
+While a service-providing company posting entertaining content may get some search results, blog posts containing FAQs for a service may be more helpful in users’ buying decisions and can also help build credibility and trust.

-• Always audit your existing content first.
-Make sure that the intent of the new topic and existing topics you may have on your website is not the same.
+• Constantly audit your existing content first.
+Make sure that the intent of the new topic and existing topics you may have on your website are not the same.
 Auditing and optimizing existing content should ideally be a regular activity.
 Depending on the process you follow, there may be other opportunities for you to find new blog topics.

-• In most cases, broader topics will have high volume but also higher competition.
-If you can create high quality content that is comprehensive enough to satisfy user intent, then go for it.
-Otherwise, you can always take 1 query at a time.
+• Broader topics will usually have high volume and higher competition.
+If you can create high-quality content that is comprehensive enough to satisfy user intent, then go for it.
+Otherwise, you can always take one query at a time.

-• You will see that many long-form content though well researched, well written does not rank for many queries, because they are useless to people searching for similar queries.
-Aggregating content from the top 5 results and making longer posts does not mean its user friendly.
+• You will see that long-form content, though well-researched and well-written, does not rank for many queries because it is useless to people searching for similar queries.
+Aggregating content from the top 5 results and making longer posts does not mean it is user-friendly.

 Resources For Content Ideas